Carlo Checchinato: Career

-Checchinato was born in Adria, close to Rovigo.
-His father, called Giancarlo, was an international lock, being capped for Italy during the 1970s.
-He was with the Italy national team at the World Cup in 1995 in South Africa, 1999 in Wales and in 2003 in Australia as well as in several tournaments.
+Few months after his club debut, he was called up by Italy to make his international debut again Spain in the FIRA trophy.
+He was with the Italy national team at the 1991 World Cup, in 1995 in South Africa, in 1999 in Wales and in 2003 in Australia as well as in several tournaments.
 He earned 83 caps and scored 21 tries in international matches.
 Checchinato's international try total was an all-time record for forwards until 2007, when it was surpassed by Colin Charvis of Wales.